 Choose a well-draining soil for freesia bulb forcing.
 Leaf mold and perlite are excellent, but any commercial potting soil should do as long as it is loose.

 Container size is the next consideration when learning how to force freesia bulbs.
-A 6-inch pot can easily accommodate 5 of the tiny bulbs and allow for the foliage growth.
+A 6 inch (15 cm.) pot can easily accommodate five of the tiny bulbs and allow for the foliage's growth.
 It may look crowded, but the proximity of the plants will help them stand as they grow.